 A landmark in the world cinema, L’année dernière à Marienbad (1961) is a movie you either love or hate.
 The first time I saw it I can’t say I liked it and didn’t quite know what to make of it, but the second time I loved it.
-If you haven’t seen it yet, my advice is not to read any reviews until you watch it, because this is an art-house movie, the kind of film everybody understands differently.
+If you haven’t seen it yet, my advice is not to read any reviews until you watch it, because this is the kind of film everybody understands differently.
 Director Alain Resnais lets his viewers create their own film and that’s the beauty of it.

 Much has been said about Last Year at Marienbad, but, to my surprise, so little about the amazing costumes Coco Chanel designed for Delphine Seyrig, although she remained uncredited in the film.
 The baroque decors (the filming took place at two castles outside of Munich, Nymphenburg and Amalienburg) served as an impressive frame for the elegance and exactitude of Chanel’s dresses.
 Delphine’s wardrobe is so sophisticated, yet so light in details: layers of tulle, wisps of chiffon, delicate lace and dramatic feathers (those sensational white feathery peignoir and black cape), as if especially created to drift unnoticed through the sumptuous corridors and gilded rooms and the architectural, majestic gardens.